 The swimming pool is a highly effective method for ACL tear recovery

-Damaging the Anterior Cruciate Ligament is an emotionally sensitive injury that can be devastating especially in the world of sports.
+Damaging the Anterior Cruciate Ligament is an emotionally sensitive injury that can be devastating, especially in the world of sports.

 Swimming after ACL surgery is one activity that is highly effective and should be built into the ACL tear recovery of every program.
 Getting wet and in the pool is an easy way to get back into exercise post-surgery.

-As part of your ACL rehab exercises, swimming and water activities can be used to increase strength and flexibility and can be started as early as three weeks post ACL operation.
+As part of your ACL rehabilitation program, swimming and water activities can be used to increase strength and flexibility and can be started as early as three weeks post ACL operation.

-4 Water Exercises to help with your ACL tear recovery
+4 water exercises to help with your ACL tear recovery

-Swimming and water exercises can commence as soon as three weeks post-surgery, as long as the incision from surgery heals in a proper manner and there are no complications.
+Swimming and water exercises can begin three weeks post-surgery, as long as the incision from surgery heals in the proper manner and there are no complications.

-However it is critical that the stitches are removed and the wound has completely healed, otherwise, chemicals from the pool or other elements might cause infection and setback the ACL tear recovery process.
+However, it is critical that the stitches are removed and the wound has completely healed, otherwise, chemicals from the pool or other elements might cause infection and setback the ACL tear recovery process.